lavollmer/advice-generator-app/README.md

 I re-learned a lot of new information and refreshed myself on different topics.

 1. APIS in website development - An API, or application programming interface, enables different software applications to share information and interact with each other.
 An API is a set of instructions tha tallows software developers to access features and functions - two pieces of software to communicate to each other.
 The application sending the request is the client and the application sending the response is the server.
+2. Try Catch Block - Handles exceptions and errors that may occur during the excecution of a block of code.
+Try block contains the code that might throw an error.
+The catch block contains the code if an error occurs in the try block.
+The code inside the try block is executed line by line.
+If no errors occur - the catch block is skipped.
+If an error occurs in the remaining code in the try block then the control is transferred to the catch block.
+3. JSON parse - JSON parsing is the process of converting the JSON (JavaSCript Object Notation) string into a JavaScript object.
+JSON is a data interchange format that is easy for humans to read and write.
+JavaScript objects allow you to easily access and manipulate the data.
+4. JavaScript Object Fundamentals - An object is a collection of key-value pairs where each key is associated with a value.
+The values can be any data type.

 ### Continued development